Can Hormones in the Kidneys Affect Menopause?

 Hormone replacement therapy (specifically menopausal hormone therapy) is not a treatment for kidney complications.
 However, researchers have looked into how estrogen replacement therapy may help postmenopausal women with kidney disease better manage their menopausal symptoms.

-HRT for menopause is available in tablet, patch, spray, gel, and injection form.
-While HRT may be beneficial for postmenopausal women with kidney disease, health experts are conducting more research to assess the cardiovascular risk.
+HRT for menopause is available in tablet, patch, cream, spray, gel, and injection form.
 Be sure to check with a licensed healthcare provider before starting HRT if you have a history of kidney complications.

 Quick Tips for Managing Hormonal Imbalances

-It’s normal for your hormones to fluctuate from time to time.
-Most hormonal imbalances don’t cause symptoms.
-But health conditions like kidney disease, thyroid complications, and more can cause symptoms to develop in postmenopausal women.
+It’s normal for hormones to fluctuate over the course of a woman's menstrual cycle.
+It’s not until these hormonal imbalances become significant in perimenopause and menopause, that symptoms occur.
+Health conditions like kidney disease, thyroid complications, can cause symptoms to develop in postmenopausal women more intensely.

 The following healthy habits may help you keep your hormones balanced and reduce the severity of menopausal symptoms: